Simulus: Combining Improvements in Sample-Efficient World Model Agents: Method

 \paragraph{Tokenization} $\Tokenizer$ transforms raw observations $\obs$ to sets of fixed-length integer token sequences $\tokens = \{ \tokens^{(i)} \}_{i=1}^{|\modalitySet|}$ by applying the encoder of each modality $\tokens^{(i)} = \encoder_{i}(\obs^{(i)})$.
 Actions $\action$ are tokenized using the encoder-decoder pair of the related modality to produce $\actionTokens$.
 The respective decoders reconstruct observations from their tokens: $\hat{\obs}^{(i)} = \decoder_i(\tokens^{(i)})$.

 \AlgName{} natively supports four modalities: images, continuous vectors, categorical variables, and image-like multi-channel grids of categorical variables, referred to as "2D categoricals".
 More formally, 2D categoricals are elements of $([k_1]\times[k_2]\times\ldots\times [k_C])^{m \times n}$ where $k_1, \ldots , k_C$ are per channel vocabulary sizes, $C$ is the number of channels, $m, n$ are spatial dimensions, and $[k] = \{ 1,\ldots, k \}$.

-Following REM, we use a VQ-VAE \cite{esser2021tamingVQGAN, vanDenOord2017vqvae} for image observations.
-For the tokenization of continuous vectors, each feature is quantized to produce a token, as in \cite{reed2022a}.
-However, to improve learning efficiency, we reduce the vocabulary size from 1024 to 125, and modify the quantization levels for optimal coverage (Appendix \ref{sec:appendix-cts-vectors-tokenization}).
-Unbounded vectors are first transformed using the symlog function \cite{hafner2023mastering}, defined as $\symlog(x) = \sign(x)\ln(1 + |x|)$, which compresses the magnitude of large absolute values.
-Lastly, while no special tokenization is required for categorical inputs, 2D categoricals are flattened along the spatial dimensions to form a sequence of categorical vectors.
-The embedding of each token vector is obtained by averaging the embeddings of its entries.
+Further details on per-modality tokenization are available in Appendix \ref{sec:appendix-cts-vectors-tokenization}.